StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 ### Steps to Reproduce
 1. Open the homepage.
 2. Scroll to the bottom.
-3. Click on “Blog name.”
+3. Click on "Blog name."

 ### Expected Result
 The copyright text should include the correct name and link to the relevant website.

 ### Actual Result
-“Blog name” is an empty link and does not redirect anywhere when clicked. (screenshots/bug_blog_name.png)
+"Blog name" is an empty link and does not redirect anywhere when clicked. (screenshots/bug_blog_name.png)

 ---